Evangelical Alliance in the Republic of Poland

-Evangelical Alliance in the Republic of Poland (Alians Ewangeliczny w Rzeczypospolitej Polskiej, AE) is a national evangelical alliance in Poland and member of the World Evangelical Alliance.
+Evangelical Alliance in the Republic of Poland (Alians Ewangeliczny w Rzeczypospolitej Polskiej, AE) is a national evangelical alliance in Poland, member of the World Evangelical Alliance.

+History

 The history of evangelical churches in Poland dates back to the mid-19th century, when the first Baptists appeared to Poland.
 It was not until the late 1980s that political changes in the country allowed communities to function independently and gave freedom to formally register churches and create new communities.
 On 21 June 1999, the founding meeting of the Evangelical Alliance in the Republic of Poland was held, which resulted in the signing of the founding declaration by 17 churches and evangelical organisations.
 Polish Evangelical Alliance joined European Evangelical Alliance in 2000.

 Member denominations

 Members of the Evangelical Alliance in the Republic of Poland: